clarkritchie/1pw-github-secrets/README.md

 # Set GitHub Secrets

+There are 2 ways to use this project.

-## GitHub
+## GitHub Action

-This functionality now available as a GitHub Action (in this repo) -- it can be used to set repository or environment secrets!
-Use the other way (below) to set organization secrets.
+The functionality in this project is now available as a GitHub Action!
+It can be used to set environment and repository secrets.  **It does not have permission to set Organization secrets.**

+The GHA:

+- Uses a service account to interact with 1Password
+- Uses BlueboardBot's Personal Access Token for GitHub, that user is an admin on relevant repos, and the token has permissions to create environments and write secrets

+(Both of these tokens are set as Organization secrets.)

 ## Command Line

-This is a command line tool -- a bash script that wraps a Python script -- which is to be used to set secrets in GitHub.
+This is a command line tool -- a bash script that calls a Python script -- which is to be used to set secrets in GitHub.
+It evolved over time to meet Blueboard's needs.

 It can be used to set: